wezm/leaf/README.md

 ### Font

-To minimise page weight Leaf does not use and web fonts.
+To minimise page weight Leaf does not use any web fonts.
 However it was designed using the [Muli font][Muli] and this font is specified in the CSS.
 Install the font if you would like Leaf use it.
 If you'd rather not install it, that's fine — Leaf will use your browsers default sans-serif font.